FLASH SALE: Get 25% off all Barcelona Passes! Sale ends Sunday, January 19th, 2020. Follow the link to learn more.

 In this Barcelona Pass review, we’ll see what the card includes, consider how much it costs, and uncover whether it’s worth it for you.
 Enjoy!

 Barcelona is one of Europe’s most popular tourist destinations.
-Ask any group of seasoned travelers where their favorite cities are, and Barcelona is sure to come up!
+Just ask any group of seasoned travelers where their favorite cities are, and Barcelona is sure to come up!

 Nestled against the Mediterranean Sean, over 30 million visitors flock to the city each year.
 And why not?
 Barcelona is home to beautiful beaches, great food, and incredible architecture.
 This modern city is one of the most unique spots in all of Europe, and it’s one you should visit at least once during your lifetime.